PostgresApp/PostgresApp/index.md

 If you want to help, email Jakob Egger: [jakob@eggerapps.at](mailto:jakob@eggerapps.at).

 License
 -------

-The source code for Postgres.app is released under the PostgreSQL License.
+The source code for Postgres.app is released under the [PostgreSQL License](http://www.postgresql.org/about/licence/).
 The app also includes binaries from projects using other licenses.
-Please see the github page and individual project pages for details.
+Please see the GitHub page and individual project pages for details.

 Credits
 -------